From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate discussion: From chambers to echo chambers

 \section{From chambers to echo chambers}

-Previously, we introduced the \textit{chamber} as the many-to-many information sources of the \textit{audience} of a \textit{leading user}.
+Previously, we introduced the \textit{chamber} as the many-to-many information source of the \textit{audience} of a \textit{leading user}.
 In the case of the climate change retweet network, we found that the overlap distribution between all chamber pairs is bimodal (see Fig. \ref{fig:overlap_dist}), suggesting that such communication channels are divided, polarizing the climate change retweet network.
-Thus, we classified the chambers --following an unsupervised clustering approach-- according to their overlap similarities and found two well-separated groups which we then identified as climate believers and climate skeptics.
+Thus, following an unsupervised clustering approach, we classified the chambers according to their overlap similarities.
+We found two well-separated groups, which we identified as climate believers and climate skeptics.

-While many authors have studied polarization and echo chambers in social networks, there is not yet a consensus of what an echo chamber is.
-However, some characteristics of echo chambers are transversal to all its definitions: homophilic interactions drive their formation \cite{xia2021spread, gillani2018me, cinelli2021echo}, where actors in the system choose to preferentially connect with each other with the exclusion of outsiders \cite{bruns2017echo}, and attitudes and beliefs stay inside groups of like-minded people \cite{garimella2018quantifying}.
-In particular for interaction networks in social media, we assume that information flows through the edges of the network and that bimodal structures indicate the presence of echo chambers \cite{cinelli2021echo}.
+While many authors have studied polarization and echo chambers in social networks, there is still no consensus on what an echo chamber is.
+However, some characteristics of echo chambers are transversal to all its definitions: homophilic interactions drive their formation \cite{xia2021spread, gillani2018me, cinelli2021echo}, where actors in the system choose to connect while simultaneously excluding outsiders preferentially \cite{bruns2017echo}, and attitudes and beliefs stay inside groups of like-minded people \cite{garimella2018quantifying}.
+In particular, for interaction networks in social media, we assume that information flows through the edges of the network and that bimodal structures indicate the presence of echo chambers \cite{cinelli2021echo}.